At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that showcases your dedication to supporting children with SEMH needs.
-Share personal anecdotes or experiences that demonstrate your commitment to restorative practices and building relationships.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your motivation for applying.
+Share personal anecdotes or experiences that illustrate your commitment to supporting children with social, emotional, and mental health needs.
+Be sure to mention your understanding of restorative approaches.

 How to prepare for a job interview at Academics